RetroAchievements/docs/docs/general/faq.md

 ### What is an RA hash?

-RA hash is a unique string of 32 hexadecimal numbers to distinguish different games and versions of them.
+An RA hash is a unique string of 32 hexadecimal characters to distinguish different games and versions of them.
 All versions of games have one.

 #### How do I check the RA hash of the game I'm playing?

 - For RetroArch - Quick Menu ⇒ Information, at the bottom there is "RetroAchievements Hash"
-- For Standalones/RALibretro - RetroAchievement tab at the top ⇒ Get ROM Checksum, and it shows the RA hash
+- For Standalones/RALibretro - RetroAchievements tab at the top ⇒ Get ROM Checksum, and it shows the RA hash

 ### How do I request a manual unlock?